munificent/ui-as-code/in-progress/parameter-freedom.md

 ),
 ```

-### Bth optional positional and optional named parameters
+### Both optional positional and named parameters

-Dart allows optional positional parameters, or optional named ones, but not
+Dart allows optional positional parameters or optional named ones, but not
 both.
 When those features were first designed, the language team knew this was
 an arbitrary limitation.
 This restriction causes a couple of problems:

 *   **If you want to give a name to one optional parameter, you have to name
     *all* of them.** This can lead to not-very-useful parameter names like
     `child` and `children`.
-Because methods taking those have parameters that
+These parameter have to be named, even though the
-    *should* be named, and because these parameters are optional too, they have
+    name communicates little, because the methods taking them also want to take
-    to be named as well, even though the name communicates little.
+    other parameters that are named.

 *   **Once a method chooses an optional style, it is stuck with it.** You define
     a method that takes an optional positional parameter and ship the API.
     Later, you want to add another optional parameter.
 That's a non-breaking
     change.
 But that parameter really *should* be named.
 Alas, you can't do
     that.
-You have to go back and change the existing parameter to be named too,
+You would have to go back and change the existing parameter to be
-    which is a breaking change.
+    named too, which is a breaking change.

     The language team has a goal to improve the ability to evolve APIs without
     breaking them.
 This is one of the corners of the language that causes that